Game to beware for each Top 25 college football team

 25. Mississippi State: Sept.
 28 at Auburn

-While it's tempting to point to home games in Week 3 and Week 4 against Kansas State and Kentucky, respectively, a Week 5 trip to Auburn stands out the most.
+Though it's tempting to point to home games in Weeks 3 and 4 against Kansas State and Kentucky, respectively, a Week 5 trip to Auburn stands out the most.
 It's going to be the first road game of the young season for the Bulldogs and a huge proving ground for whoever the starting quarterback is, whether it's Keytaon Thompson or transfer Tommy Stevens, not to mention a revamped defense that no longer features star defensive linemen Jeffery Simmons and Montez Sweat. -- Scarborough